CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 You may not use this item to assign a third strike to the character.

 #### Use Palantir
 Card Erratum: Change text to "Sage only.
-Tap sage to enable him to use one Palant¡r he bears for the rest of the turn."
+Tap sage to enable him to use one Palantir he bears for the rest of the turn."

 #### Use Your Legs